computing-in-the-liberal-arts/SIGCSE2022-Affiliated-Event/docs/index.md

 | Post-Event Hybrid Session\*\*       | April 1, 2022

 \*\* A hybrid follow-up event building on the sessions at SIGCSE will be held on Friday, April 1st in connection with the Consortium for Computing Sciences in Colleges
-Northeast Region Confrence [CCSC-NE](http://ccscne.org/conferences/ccscne-2022/).
-Attendees need not have registered for the Technical Symposium to participate in the hybrid event.
+Northeast Region Conference [CCSC-NE](http://ccscne.org/conferences/ccscne-2022/).
+There is no fee for this event and attendees need not have registered for the SIGCSE Technical Symposium nor the CCSC-NE conference in order to participate in the hybrid event.
 Details about time and registration process will be posted in early March.

 ## Event Agenda